 Price-matching policies, once reserved solely for ‘in-person’ shopping, have expanded to e-commerce.
 “We’ve traditionally seen this policy offered in brick and mortar stores, but this year, PayPal, the largest online payment site, is offering cashback for customers who find a lower price, adding even more value to online coupons,” says Smith.

 Not all online coupons and shopping experiences are created equal.

 “In some cases, sites offering the best coupons will disguise the low price by tacking on shipping charges,” says Smith.
 Avoid this budget buster by reading the fine print and comparing the total cost of an item, not just looking at potential savings offered via a coupon.
-And familiarize yourself with return policies and warranties offered before checking out.
+And familiarize yourself with return policies and warranties provided before checking out.
 “If you think you might be returning an item, the “best deal” offered courtesy of a seemingly attractive coupon might end up costing you more in return shipping and restocking fees,” says Smith.

 While shopping online this holiday, keep in mind holiday sales and coupons don’t always offer the best deals.
 Retailers adjust prices based on supply and consumer demand, says Smith.
 “If you wait until the last minute to buy common last-minute gifts like jewelry and watches, you can expect to pay more – regardless of coupons offered – the closer you got the Christmas.
 Retailers tend to raise those prices as the holidays get closer.”